-Choose a Land Use at random from the set of Land Uses appearing in the social neighbourhood.
+Choose a new Land Use (i.e. one not currently applied to the Land Parcel) at random from the set of Land Uses appearing in the social neighbourhood.
+If all Land Uses in the social neighbourhood are the same, keep the same Land Use.
 If the neighbourhood weighting is zero, then choose a Land Use at random from the set of Land Uses currently being used on the Land Manager's own Land Parcels.